xxxgqcoder/tiny_rag/README.md

     - `CHAT_MODEL_NAME`: model name used for chat set it to the llm model name you pulled using ollama. in this case, `qwen3:30b-a3b`.

-## Start Backend Container
+## Start backend container
-Run ` docker compose -f docker-compose-macos.yml up -d` to start Tiny RAG container.
+Run ` docker compose -f docker-compose-macos.yml --env-file env up -d` to start Tiny RAG container.

 ## Add Knowledge Base File
 Put your files to `HOST_RAG_FILE_DIR`, Tiny RAG will begin parsing the files.